andresuarezschou/HCDeaths/README.md

 The original addon was designed to retrieve the information of the fallen player using the /who ingame system.
 Since they limited the search function I found this way to work around it and it can now display consecutive deaths without crashing.
-But it is not logging the level and class on the table.